djangodeployment/django-deployment-book/03-web-server.rst

 if their contents had been inserted in that point of ``/etc/nginx/nginx.conf``.

-As we noticed, if you visit http://yourowndomain.com/, you see the page you created.
-If, however, you visit http://[server_ip_address]/, you should see nginx's welcome page.
-If the host name (the part between "http://" and the next slash) is yourowndomain.com or www.yourowndomain.com, then nginx uses the configuration we specified above, because of the ``server_name`` configuration directive which contains these two domain names.
+As we noticed, if you visit http://$DOMAIN/, you see the page you created.
+If, however, you visit http://$SERVER_IP_ADDRESS/, you should see nginx's welcome page.
+If the host name (the part between "http://" and the next slash) is $DOMAIN or www.$DOMAIN then nginx uses the configuration we specified above, because of the ``server_name`` configuration directive which contains these two names.
 If we use another domain name, or the server's ip address, there is no matching ``server { ... }`` block in the nginx configuration, so nginx uses its default configuration.
 That default configuration is in ``/etc/nginx/sites-enabled/default``.
-What makes it the default is the ``default_server`` parameter in these two
+What makes it the default is the ``default_server`` parameter in these two lines:
-lines:

 .. code-block:: nginx